-Karen Reimer is a conceptual craft artist based in Chicago, IL.
-She has a BA from Bethel College, North Newton, Kansas and an MFA from the University of Chicago, IL.
-Recent solo and group exhibitions include moniquemeloche presents..., Lubeznik Center for the Arts, Michigan City, IN (2022), The Map vs The Walk, Salina Art Center, Salina, KS (2022); Human/Nature, Weinberg/Newton Gallery, Chicago, IL (2022); Outside In, LAXART, Los Angeles, CA (2019); Unravelled, Beirut Art Center, Lebanon, (2016); Shoretime Spaceline, Hyde Park Art Center, Chicago, IL (2016); Material Gestures: Cut, Weave, Sew, Knot, Rhona Hoffman Gallery, Chicago, IL (2014); Wall Text, Logan Center Exhibitions, University of Chicago (2012); Endless Set, Gallery 400, University of Illinois, Chicago (2012); and Owens Art Gallery, Mount Allison University, New Brunswick, (2012).
+Reimer (b.
+1958, Kansas) received her BA from Bethel College, North Newton, KS and an MFA from the University of Chicago.
+Recent solo and group exhibitions include moniquemeloche presents..., Lubeznik Center for the Arts, Michigan City, IN (2022), The Map vs The Walk, Salina Art Center, Salina, KS (2022); Human/Nature, Weinberg/Newton Gallery, Chicago, IL (2022); Outside In, LAXART, Los Angeles, CA (2019); Unraveled, Beirut Art Center, Lebanon, (2016); Shoretime Spaceline, Hyde Park Art Center, Chicago, IL (2016); Material Gestures: Cut, Weave, Sew, Knot, Rhona Hoffman Gallery, Chicago, IL (2014); Wall Text, Logan Center Exhibitions, University of Chicago (2012); Endless Set, Gallery 400, University of Illinois, Chicago (2012); and Owens Art Gallery, Mount Allison University, New Brunswick, (2012).
 She is a recipient of the Artadia and Driehaus Foundation Individual Artist Awards, and the Women’s Caucus for Art’s President’s Award.
 Endless, —the first major publication on Karen’s pioneer craft aesthetic—was published by Gallery 400 and WhiteWalls in 2015.